-- 1 What is the significance of CITB Health, Safety & Environment test?
+- What is the significance of the CITB Health, Safety & Environment test?

-What is the significance of CITB Health, Safety & Environment test?
+What is the significance of the CITB Health, Safety & Environment test?

-A lot of risks and accidents can be associated when working in a construction industry.
-In fact, a lot of industrial accidents take place which results in personal grief, financial costs and negative publicity.
-By taking the HS&E test and passing it can help increase one’s working knowledge on areas concerning health and safety standards.
+Many risks and accidents can be associated when working in the construction industry.
+Many industrial accidents occur, resulting in personal grief, financial costs and negative publicity.
+Taking the HS&E test and passing it can help increase one’s working knowledge in areas concerning health and safety standards.
 The person who passed will be granted a CSCS card which can also be used as a form of identification when entering and leaving the construction site.

 Who will take the test?

 The test is intended to ensure essential knowledge of health, safety and environment matters among workers on building sites.
 Construction workers wanting to apply for a CSCS card will need to have taken the test within the previous two years, with exceptions for those who have studied and achieved a relevant NVQ or SVQ in the same period.

 What is the HS&E Test?

 The HS&E Test is a test taken to raise the standards across the construction industry and, at the same time, ensure that its workers have a minimum level of health, safety and environmental awareness before performing their work.
 The employers and its workforce can also use the test as a stepping stone to further knowledge of the industry.
 Therefore, there is a need to pass the test to obtain a construction industry competency card.

 HS&E test may be booked online or via telephone.
 When booking for the test, specify the test type, chosen payment method, address details, and registration number.